 “After more than seven decades, no one understands how or even whether the collapse of a probability wave really happens.”
 (Greene, 2004), p119

 Einstein didn’t like quantum collapse because it implied faster than light travel.
-He argued as follows given that a photon is a wave that spreads as quantum theory says:
+He argued that if a photon is a wave that spreads as quantum theory says:

-Before the photon hits a screen its wave function exists at points A or B with some probability but after it is entirely at point A say not at B. The moment A “knows” it is the photon then B “knows” it isn’t.
-Now as the screen moves further away, eventually A and B could be in different galaxies but if the collapse is immediate, how can nature do this?
-How can two events anywhere in the universe be instantly coordinated faster than light?
-This contradicts special relativity.
+Before the photon hits a screen, its wave function exists at points A or B with some probability but after it is entirely at point A say not at B. The moment A “knows” it is the photon then B “knows” it isn’t.
+Now as the screen moves further away, eventually A and B could be in different galaxies but if the collapse is immediate, how can this be?
+That two events anywhere in the universe are instantly coordinated faster than light contradicts special relativity.

-In quantum theory, quantum waves are three-dimensional waves that spread to any size then collapse to a point when observed.
-Nothing physical can do this, but processing spreading on a network can overload a node, giving reboot that:
+In quantum theory, quantum waves are waves that spread to any size then collapse to a point when observed.
+Nothing physical can do this but processing spreading on a network can overload a node, giving reboot that:

-When a photon quantum wave arrives at a screen, the extra processing will overload nodes that are already maximally occupied with the screen matter.
+When a photon wave arrives at a screen, the extra processing is expected to overload nodes that are already maximally occupied with the screen matter.
 This will restart the photon server supporting the quantum wave.
-If many nodes reboot, the first one to access the photon server will succeed.
-If a parent server maintaining many child instances restarts for one node, it must immediately stop supporting all other instances.
-The collapse of the quantum wave function is then just the inevitable disbanding of child instances when the server process restarts.
-A quantum wave, no matter how large, can instantly disappear, as if it never was, because it is a wave of processing instances not a “thing”.
+If many nodes reboot, the first to access the photon server will succeed.
+If a parent server maintaining many child instances restarts for one node, it will immediately stop supporting all other instances, so they “disappear”.
+The collapse of the quantum wave function is then just the inevitable disbanding of child instances when a server process restarts.
+A quantum wave of any size can instantly disappear, as if it never was, because it is a wave of processing instances, not a “thing”.

-When a photon hits a detector screen, what actually arrives isn’t a lonely particle looking for a point to hit but a cloud of instances requesting processing from nodes already busy with screen matter.
-When a screen node overloads, it requests the server to restart the process and as one photon has only one server, only one client request can succeed.
-The first node to successfully request a server reboot restarts the entire photon and this is where the photon “hits” the screen.
+When a photon hits a detector screen, what arrives isn’t a lonely particle looking for a point to hit but a cloud of instances requesting action from nodes already busy with screen matter.
+When a screen node overloads, it requests the server to restart the process, and since one photon has only one server, only one such request can succeed.
+The first node to successfully request a server restart is where the entire photon restarts and that point becomes where the photon “hits” the screen.

-Can a quantum wave that has spread to the size of a galaxy instantly collapse to any point in it?
-When our computers change a point on a screen, the program doesn’t “go to” the screen pixel to change it.
-It can change any screen point directly and likewise a quantum server is directly linked to quantum nodes anywhere on the screen of space.
+How can a quantum wave that could spread over a galaxy instantly collapse to a point in it?
+When our computers change a screen point, the program doesn’t “go to” the screen pixel to change it.
+It can change any screen point directly and likewise a quantum server is directly linked to nodes anywhere on the screen of space.
 The node-to-node transfer rate that defines the speed of light is irrelevant to the server-client link that governs quantum collapse.
-If the quantum wave is a processing wave, what troubled Einstein, that a quantum wave can collapse instantly, is not a problem for quantum realism.
+If the quantum wave is a processing wave, what troubled Einstein, that quantum collapse is instant regardless of distance, isn’t a problem.

-Seeing quantum entities as processing, not a matter substance, changes everything, e.g. when two electrons collide and bounce apart, we assume the same matter leaves as entered the collision, but if the “collision” is a network overload and server restart, the “particles” that leave are actually brand-new creations just off the quantum press.
-The conservation of processing in the reboot that maintains the illusion that a matter “substance” continues to exist but physical events annihilate and create quantum entities just as quantum theory says.
+Seeing quantum entities as processing not material things changes everything.
+When two electrons collide and bounce apart, we assume that what leaves the collision is the same matter that entered it, but if the “collision” is a node overload and server restart, the “particles” that leave are actually brand-new creations just off the quantum press.
+The conservation of processing in the reboot maintains the illusion that a matter “substance” continues to exist but physical events annihilate and create quantum entities just as quantum theory says.